Size: 40 employees

 Another use case is for tracking budgets on paid campaigns, including both paid search and social.
 This helps the Inseev team get both an overview to monthly and daily budgets to ensure they’re able to pace campaigns over time.

-Summarizing the impact Supermetrics & BigQuery has had for Inseev, Eddie concludes by sharing that, “Using Supermetrics for BigQuery has freed up thousands of hours for our team, which means we can focus on strategy and execution at scale.
+Summarizing the impact Supermetrics & BigQuery has had for Inseev, Eddie concludes that, “Using Supermetrics for BigQuery has freed up thousands of hours for our team, which means we can focus on strategy and execution at scale.
 No longer are our days spent exporting and pivoting excel sheets, nor manipulating raw tables on the backend into a form our strategists can use.
 Supermetrics now does most of the dirty work, which helps us deliver on our core value of results over optics.”

 If you'd like to see how your business can benefit from Supermetrics for BigQuery or any of our other products, book a call with our sales team.